-The spleen/body and liver/body weight ratios were significantly higher in IVCL group than Sham group, suggesting liver congestion and damage in mice received partial IVC ligation (Fig. 2A).
-Interestingly, the administration of low dose losartan to mice received partial IVC ligation kept the spleen/body and liver/body weight ratios at a comparable levels as the mice received sham operation (Fig. 2A).
+The spleen-to-body and liver-to-body weight ratios were significantly higher in IVCL group than Sham group, suggesting liver congestion and damage in mice that received partial IVC ligation (Fig. 2A).
+Interestingly, the administration of low-dose losartan to mice that received partial IVC ligation kept the spleen-to-body and liver-to-body weight ratios at a comparable level as the mice that received sham operation (Fig. 2A).
 However, the levels of ALT and AST in serum were not significantly different among all groups (Fig. 2B).

-Masson's trichrome staining showed that the liver tissues from mice received sham operation revealed normal lobular architecture with few of collagen deposition (Fig. 2C).
-The fibrotic area in liver tissues from mice received partial IVC ligation was obviously increased, and the lobular architecture surrounding fibrotic area was obviously disturbed (Fig. 2C).
-However, these changes in livers following partial IVC ligation were effectively alleviated by low dose losartan treatment (P<0.01 vs. IVCL group, Fig. 2C).
+Masson's trichrome staining showed that the liver tissues from mice that received sham operation revealed normal lobular architecture with few collagen deposition (Fig. 2C).
+The fibrotic area in liver tissues from mice that received partial IVC ligation was obviously increased, and the lobular architecture surrounding fibrotic area was obviously disturbed (Fig. 2C).
+However, these changes in livers following partial IVC ligation were effectively alleviated by low-dose losartan treatment (P < 0.01 vs. IVCL group; Fig. 2C).

-Compared to Sham group, the proportion of TUNEL-labeled apoptotic cells in liver was significantly increased in IVCL group (P<0.05 vs. Sham group), but was not significantly changed in Losartan group (Fig. 3).
-The expression of $\alpha$ -SMA, a marker for activated HSCs, was more extensively detected in the liver of IVCL group than that of Sham group.
-Semiquantitative data also confirmed the enhanced expression of $\alpha$ -SMA in liver of mice from IVCL group (P<0.01 vs. Sham group, Fig. 3).
-The enhanced expression of $\alpha$ -SMA in liver induced by partial IVC ligation was significantly decreased by losartan treatment (P<0.01 vs. IVCL group), although there was still significantly different between Losartan group and Sham group (Fig. 3).
+When compared with the Sham group, the proportion of TUNEL-labeled apoptotic cells in liver was significantly increased in IVCL group (P < 0.05 vs. Sham group), but was not significantly changed in Losartan group (Fig. 3).
+The expression of α -SMA, a marker for activated HSCs, was more extensively detected in the liver of IVCL group than that of Sham group.
+Semiquantitative data also confirmed the enhanced expression of α -SMA in liver of mice from the IVCL group (P < 0.01 vs. Sham group; Fig. 3).
+The enhanced expression of α -SMA in liver induced by partial IVC ligation was significantly decreased by losartan treatment (P < 0.01 vs. IVCL group), although there was still significant difference between Losartan group and Sham group (Fig. 3).

 We also investigated the expression of several molecules related to RhoA/ROCK signaling because of their central role on mechanotransduction.
-Although the expression of ROCK2 in liver cells was hardly changed (Fig. 4), RhoA and ROCK1 were obviously upregulated in liver cells surrounding the portal vein from mice received partial IVC ligation.

-Compared to Sham group, semi-quantitative data also confirmed that the expression of RhoA and ROCK1 in liver cells was significantly increased in IVCL group (P<0.01 vs. Sham group, Fig. 4).
-However, the enhanced expression of RhoA and ROCK1 in mice received partial IVC ligation was effectively attenuated by losartan treatment (P<0.01 vs. Losartan group, Fig. 4).
-In consistent with the upregulated expression of RhoA and ROCK1, the expression of p-MLC2, a downstream molecule of ROCK, was also significantly upregulated in mice received partial IVC ligation (P<0.01 vs. Sham group), but was effectively attenuated by losartan treatment (P<0.01 vs. Losartan group, Fig. 4).
-All these findings from in vivo experiments suggest that low dose losartan is able to alleviate liver fibrosis by interfering RhoA/ROCK signaling pathway.
+Although the expression of ROCK2 in liver cells was hardly changed (Fig. 4), RhoA and ROCK1 were obviously upregulated in liver cells surrounding the portal vein from mice that received partial IVC ligation.
+When compared with the Sham group, semiquantitative data also confirmed that the expression of RhoA and ROCK1 in liver cells was significantly increased in IVCL group (P < 0.01 vs. Sham group; Fig. 4).
+However, the enhanced expression of RhoA and ROCK1 in mice that received partial IVC ligation was effectively attenuated by losartan treatment (P < 0.01 vs. Losartan group; Fig. 4).
+In consistent with the upregulated expression of RhoA and ROCK1, the expression of p-MLC2, a downstream molecule of ROCK, was also significantly upregulated in mice that received partial IVC ligation (P < 0.01 vs. Sham group) but was effectively attenuated by losartan treatment (P < 0.01 vs. Losartan group; Fig. 4).
+All these findings from in vivo experiments suggest that low-dose losartan is able to alleviate liver fibrosis by interfering RhoA/ROCK signaling pathway.